 How to tell the difference in your relationship.

-Jealousy becomes problematic when it’s triggered by delusions of perceived threats, or in other words, if one person becomes jealous even when no threat is present.
-It’s also problematic when normal feelings of jealousy fuel unrealistic expectations of one partner.
+Jealousy becomes especially problematic when it’s triggered by something that occurs, although no real threat exists.
+Jealousy can also also problematic when normal feelings of jealousy transition to unrealistic expectations towards their partner.

-Jealousy becomes a problem when the person feeling jealous becomes possessive or controlling, or imposes double standards on his or her partner.
-“For example, the jealous person might say the partner can’t hang out with members of the opposite sex on their own.
+Jealousy also causes abusers to impose double standards on their partner.
+If a jealous partner says that their partner can’t spend time with individuals that are the same sex as themselves.
 If both partners agree to that, that may be healthy.
-But if it’s one partner telling the other not to do that but he or she still can, that’s a red flag.”
+But if it’s one partner telling the other not to do that but he or she still can, that’s a red flag.

 If a partner wants to be exclusive immediately, ask yourself why.
 It may offer feelings of security, but wanting to be exclusive immediately can be a red flag, Consider why an emotionally secure adult would need to rush into being exclusive when you barely know one another.

 Following you on Instagram is one thing, but anytime someone wants your password or to check your phone, that’s invasive.
 The first time it comes up, you need to set a strong boundary.

 Abuse is recurrent.
 If bouts of jealousy followed by apologies and promises of a better future become a pattern, it may signal that control and abuse is to come.

 In healthy relationships, the partner who is feeling jealous should discuss his or her feelings with the other partner rationally.
 He or she might say, When you go out with your co-workers without inviting me, I feel insecure and jealous.But people who are not emotionally intelligent will blame the partner for their own feelings, saying things like, You make me crazy when you go out with your co-workers!

 If you have hesitancies, don’t ignore them.